 Advertisements

-Another way of looking at it is that there are positive perfectionists that are achievement achievement-oriented, and maladaptive negative perfectionists, who are failure-oriented (Psychology Today).
+Another way of looking at it is that there are positive perfectionists who are achievement-oriented, and maladaptive negative perfectionists who are failure-oriented (Psychology Today).
 I was very much the latter type of perfectionism.
-People with the form of perfectionism that I had, seek perfectionism not because of wanting to be challenged or to grow (Psychology Today), but because they fear inadequacy or failure (Good therapy).
+People with the form of perfectionism that I had, seek perfectionism not because of wanting to be challenged or to grow (Psychology Today), but because they fear inadequacy or failure (Good Therapy).

 This negative form of perfectionism is the neurotic version of the trait, whereby we try to be faultless and evaluate ourselves harshly (Geranmayepour and Besharat, 2010).
 Self-criticism dialled up to 11.
 For me, this meant that if I couldn’t already be seen as being good at something, I wouldn’t try.
 This perspective narrows your world considerably because you can’t be instantly good at something if you’ve not tried it before.
 This form of perfectionism sucks the happiness out of your world.